 5. After infusing 1L of Hartman fluid, the patient’s blood pressure improves to 95/60.
 A CT abdomen is performed.
-Look at the CT scan images below.
+Look at the CT scan images.
 What do you see?

-- Large hematoma and blood surrounding the kidney.
-Rt kidney has multiple lacerations and was reported by the radiologist as shattered kidney.
+Large haematoma and blood surrounding the kidney.
+Right kidney has multiple lacerations and was reported by the radiologist as shattered kidney.

 6. Why was the US FAST negative for free fluid in this patient?

-- Intra-peritoneal fluid accumulates in morrison’s pouch which is abdomen’s most dependent area.
-Blood being retroperitoneal did not accumulate here hence was not visualized during the FAST scan.
+Intra-peritoneal fluid accumulates in Morison’s pouch which is the abdomen's most dependent area.
+Blood being retroperitoneal did not accumulate here hence was not visualised during the FAST scan.

 7. After returning from the CT scan, the BP drops to 58/40.
 List the immediate actions required at this stage.

-- Involve ITU/Anesthetist as patient is likely to be transferred to theatre.
+Involve ITU/Anaesthetist as patient is likely to be transferred to theatre.

 8. You contact the surgical registrar by phone who tells you that he has seen the scan.
 He says that this is a problem for the urologists, not the general surgeons.
 He suggests that the patient should be transferred to the General Hospital.
 How would you deal with situation?